RaviSoji/plda/README.md

 # probabilistic_LDA
 (i.e. Probabilistic Linear Discriminant Analysis)

-UPDATE: I am currently doing a significant revamp of the code so it is more cleaner, simpler, more general, and slightly faster.
+UPDATE: I am currently doing a significant revamp of the code so it is cleaner, simpler, more general, and slightly faster.
 Check back Nov.
 12, 2017.

 ### Disclaimer
 If all that you want to do is apply this model to a dataset and measure its